tjmoses/postgraphile-plugin-batch-create-update-delete/README.md

 This plugin implements mutations that allow many creates, updates, and deletes in a single transaction.

+## Roadmap
+Work is ongoing, here's the plan:

+- [ ] Add a test suite, CI, and better test example in the readme.
+- [ ] Update smart comments with better functionality to include individual create, update, or  delete mutations vs. including them all together.
+- [ ] Add plugin options that allow conflict handling for inserts.
+This would allow updates (upsert), no action, failures (current default) based off the constraints or further options.
+- [ ] Add input types for the many updates and delete mutations, to show required constraints vs. using the table patch types that do not.
+- [ ] Add better returned payload options, preferably to return a list of modified records.
+- [ ] Add support for node id based updates and deletes.

 ## Getting Started

 View the [postgraphile docs](https://www.graphile.org/postgraphile/extending/#loading-additional-plugins) for information about loading the plugin via the CLI or as a NodeJS library.